Logo Voyage

 • 4 Jamestown, the upstream end of the canal, has another stone bridge and the gnarly stump of an abbey on the Leitrim riverbank.

 • 5 Leitrim is a village 5 km upriver from Carrick, with O'Rourke's Castle the scrappy remains of a 15th-century tower house.
 It's the upper limit of natural navigation of the River Shannon, which above here is shallow in its descent from Lough Allen.
 That meant it could be forded: in 1270 the Normans marched here but were routed by the Irish of Connacht, and the place previously called "the ford with the tree-stump" became known as Battlebridge.
-The Lough Allen Canal ascends from Battlebridge (1 km northwest of Leitrim) to Acres Lough, Drumshanbo and into the extensive Lough Allen; there's no onward navigation from there.
-And Leitrim village itself is the south terminus of the 63 km Shannon-Erne waterway, re-opened to navigation in 2009.
+Lough Allen Canal ascends from Battlebridge (1 km northwest of Leitrim) to Acres Lough, Drumshanbo and into the extensive Lough Allen; there's no onward navigation from there.
+Leitrim village however is the south terminus of the 63 km Shannon-Erne waterway, re-opened to navigation in 2009.

 • Arigna Mining Experience: see Drumshanbo for this coal mine museum.